 Why do certain staff members put extra effort in than others?
-That is the key question about worker motivation.
+And how to keep your staff happy?
+These are the most questions about worker motivation.
 It’s not easy to inspire your workers.

 Limit Using Carrots and Sticks to Inspire Employees